aresta/topotresc/README.md

 Check posible errors.
 If everything is fine later you can also execute the command with the -d flag to make the containers run in backgrund, but now is better to be able to see the posible errors in the next steps.

-- Build
+- Download and build all the needed data

 Open a second terminal, navigate to the project folder and execute the script:
 ```
 ./build_all.sh
 ```
 This can take a long time and generate a lot of GBs, depending on the area.
 For the small picos area provided it is about 6GB and 30' downloading and building on a regular desktop computer.
+(*Make sure that the postgres database in the container (previuos step) is up and running*).

 *Note*: For windows you should only adapt the two script in the root, renaming them to .bat could be enought.
 The other scripts are ok because they are executed inside the docker containers.